top of page

 LANDWEIN DER MOSEL

-With their unfiltered and unclarified nature, Jakob's wines do not fit the Mosel wine authorities' taste tests.
-As a result, they are bottled as 'Landwein der Mosel' without the privilege of naming the village or vineyard.
-This label, however, retains the quality and uniqueness of Jakob's wines.
-Instead, it serves as a testament to his innovative approach and his commitment to producing wines that are true to their origin.
-The 'Landwein der Mosel' label signifies a departure from traditional winemaking practices, allowing Jakob to focus on the unique characteristics of his wines.
-Jakob found a beautiful solution to this challenge.
-He names his wines after birds or insects that seem to embody the essence of the vineyard.
-It's not revolutionary or shocking, but a poetic and subtle approach we can all appreciate.
+Jakob's unfiltered and unclarified wines do not conform to the tastes prescribed by the Mosel wine authorities.
+As a result, they are labeled as 'Landwein der Mosel,' foregoing the ability to claim the village or vineyard name.
+This label retains the unique quality of Jakob's wines, shining a light on his innovative methods and commitment to authenticity.
+The 'Landwein der Mosel' designation marks a daring move away from tradition, allowing Jakob to celebrate the distinctive traits of his work.
+He creatively names his wines after birds or insects that reflect the essence of the vineyard—poetic and subtle, yet profoundly appreciated.

 MARLENE